 When you’re ready to add some caning material to your cabinet doors, here’s what you’ll need:

 - Enough caning material for each door PLUS 1 ½ – 2 inches on each side to account for trimming, attaching, and shrinkage.
-I purchased mine on Etsy here.
-It was a great price but it took about 3 weeks to receive.
+I purchased mine on Etsy.
+It was a great price but it took about 3 weeks to receive so, if you want something quicker, check out Amazon.

 - Caning Spline – you’ll want to have enough for the length of all of the grooves in your cabinet doors.
 Measure the width of the grooves in your cabinet doors to determine the thickness of spline you need.
 My cabinet doors had grooves that were just slightly larger than ¼ inch thick so, I purchased ¼ inch caning spline.
 It’s super cheap on Amazon.